python-ellar/ellar/docs/basics/dynamic-modules.md

 `DynamicModule` is a dataclass type that is used to **override** `Module` decorated attributes without having to modify the module code directly.
 In other words, it gives you the flexibility to reconfigure module.

-For example: Lets look at the code below:
+For example, Let's look at the code below:
 ```python
 from ellar.common import Module
 from ellar.core import DynamicModule